 - a.
 Liability of the company itself: As the polluter/owner/occupier of an installation or site, a company bears full liability under public and civil law.
 Irrespective of any fines imposed on individual company personnel, the competent public authorities may fine the company itself.
 Such fines for administrative offences are generally enforced by the administrative authorities at the state level. - b.
 Liability of the company's shareholders: The shareholders' liability depends on the legal form of the company.
-Whereas shareholders of a non-incorporated partnership may be held liable, shareholders of a limited liability corporation generally cannot be held liable, unless they are personally responsible for the damage. - c.
+Whereas shareholders of a nonincorporated partnership may be held liable, shareholders of a limited liability corporation generally cannot be held liable, unless they are personally responsible for the damage. - c.
 Liability of the company's directors: There is no specific precedent set by German civil courts regarding the personal liability of company directors for environmental wrongdoing.
 The matter is subject to ongoing legal discussion.
 However, administrative authorities may fine senior company personnel under certain circumstances. - d.
 Liability of the parent company: The Soil Protection Act clarifies that an entity which is responsible for its subsidiaries/affiliates under general principles of corporate law may be held liable for contaminated land owned by its subsidiary.
 Under certain circumstances, the general rule to separate the company as a legal entity from its parent company may be disregarded, thus leading to liability of the parent company. - e.
-Liability of lenders: The concept of lender-liability, under which a creditor is responsible for environmental damage caused by the borrower, does not exist in German environmental law.
+Liability of lenders: The concept of lender-liability, under which a creditor is responsible for

+- environmental damage caused by the borrower, does not exist in German environmental law.
 Nonetheless, environmental risks usually do play a part in a bank's assessment of the credit rating of a business.
+They may also factor into the ESG reporting of the lender itself. - f.
+Other entities: Other entities, such as business partners, consultants, or suppliers, may be held liable, at least under private law, for damages, depending on their involvement in environmental violations or the company's contribution to the pollution.

-They may also factor into the ESG reporting of the lender itself. - 24.
-To what extent can: (a) a buyer assume any pre-acquisition environmental liabilities in an asset sale/share sale; and (b) a seller retain any environmental liabilities after an asset sale/share sale in your jurisdiction?
+25. To what extent can: (a) a buyer assume any pre-acquisition environmental liabilities in an asset sale/share sale; and (b) a seller retain any environmental liabilities after an asset sale/share sale in your jurisdiction?